BedialaunetaDani/hartree_fock_2D_quantum_dots/journal.md

 ### Progress

-1. @mserraperalta added the single electron wave functions: [commit]()
+1. @mserraperalta added the single electron wave functions: [commit](33ccb28197907fb20752c70115834976e01bc022)
-2. The spin does not need to be added, it is taken into accoun separately (@mserraperalta)
+2. The spin does not need to be added, it is taken into account separately (@mserraperalta)
 3. There's information on how to compute it in Jos' book, [this link](https://adambaskerville.github.io/posts/HartreeFockGuide/) and this [github repository](https://schoyen.github.io/tdhf-project-fys4411/task-2-ghf-solver.html) (@abermejillo)
-4. The integration method will be recicled from the previous project, Monte Carlo Integration: [commit]()
+4. The integration method will be recycled from the previous project, Monte Carlo Integration: [commit](55eba781cacc37ae9e75f58e05325489f89b0982)
 5. There's information on how to solve the Roothaan equations in the same links as 3 (@dbedialaunetar)
-6. The library used to diagonalize will be ..INSERT.. and the convergence criteria is explained in Jos' book (@dbedialaunetar)
+6. The library used to diagonalize will be scipy and the convergence criteria is explained in Jos' book (@dbedialaunetar)

 ------------
 I don't know how to make this clear.
 The notation is probably not 100% okay.